Oak Wood

 Mercier Pro Solid 3.25" Red Oak Satin 19mm Hardwood Plank

-Mannington Smokehouse 7" Oak Engineered Hardwood Plank
+Mannington Maison Normandy 7" Oak Engineered Hardwood

 Hartco Beaumont 3" Engineered Oak High Gloss Hardwood Plank